Applied AI

 Failure Modes: Data Consistency and Audit Gaps

 Policy data changes must be auditable with end-to-end provenance.
-If updates occur across multiple systems, ensure transactional boundaries are explicit or use compensating transactions.
+If updates occur across multiple systems, ensure transactional boundaries or use compensating transactions.
 Maintain immutable logs of agent decisions, tool invocations, and data retrievals to satisfy regulatory requirements and enable traceability during audits or dispute resolution.

 Practical Implementation Considerations